jeffhollon/Salted-Conference-Matrix-Rand-Searcher/README.md

 # Salted-Conference-Matrix-Rand-Searcher
 Initial Publish
 The function SCMFinder accepts as an input any abelian group in the form ZnxZm.... as [n m....].
 The function then searches using RNGs for a salted conference matrix.
+This is simply a test repo for me to learn git.